 This private event will feature:

-- Thought-provoking discussion to help you lead change
+- Thought-provoking discussion to help you see promise amid impossibility

 - Opportunities to connect with industry colleagues